huntermBerkeley/gqf-artifacts/README.md

 MetaHipMer
 ----------

-A version of this code has been integrated into MetaHipMer and is available [here](https://bitbucket.org/berkeleylab/mhm2/branch/cqf).
+The GQF has been integrated with MetaHipMer and is available [here](https://bitbucket.org/berkeleylab/mhm2/src/master/).

 Testing